by Martin White

-Anyone who uses a design or layout program whether for web or print will undoubtedly at some point be using the program's font / type functions.
+Typography, what’s to know?
+Anyone who uses a design or layout program whether for web or print will undoubtedly at some point be using the program’s font or type functions.

 Type is type!

 Well even as a novice, after a little digging around Photoshop, Illustrator, Quark, Indesign etc., you find menus and pallets full of options for generating, and formatting type.

 Many of us understand enough to get by and rarely delve much deeper than changing font, size and colour.

 Some of the other options available may seem daunting or even irrelevant to the novice or casual user, but once understood can provide invaluable tools in controlling how type appears in our layouts.

 Below are some simple explanations of some of the standard text formatting options avaiable, supported by images from the tutorial video ‘Typographic Principles – Essentials’ available to view at the excellent lynda.com (subscription required.)